Learning in public changed how I build

 When people start sharing publicly, they often try to post every day or maintain some rigid schedule.
 This burns out fast and produces mediocre content.

 I post when I have something worth sharing.
-Sometimes that's three times in a week.
-Sometimes I go quiet for two weeks because I'm deep in a build and don't have anything interesting to show yet.
-The audience doesn't care about your schedule.
-They care about the quality of what you share.
+Sometimes that's 3 times in a week.
+Sometimes I go quiet for 2 weeks because I'm deep in a build and don't have anything interesting to show yet.

 Start with what you're already doing

 Building a feature?
 Screenshot the before and after.
 Solved a bug?
-Write three sentences about what went wrong.
-Learned a new library?
-Share the one thing about it that surprised you.
+Write 3 sentences about what went wrong.

 If you've been sitting on work waiting until it's ready to show, consider that it might already be interesting enough.
 The unfinished version, with all its rough edges and open questions, might be exactly what someone else needs to see today.